codeMonk123/temperansAI/README.md

 Items 1–6 are the `0.1.0a2` scope.
 Note that `0.1.0a1` cannot be overwritten on PyPI; all fixes ship as a new version.

----

-## 8. Invariants to hold going forward
+## 8. Invariants

-These are the properties that should never regress, stated so that tests can enforce them:
+Properties that should never regress, stated so tests can enforce them:

 1. The event log is the source of truth.
 Any derived state must be reconstructible from it alone.